hantsy/angular-spring-websocket-sample/GUIDE.md

 I assume you have installed the latest [NodeJS](https://www.nodejs.org) and [Angular CLI](https://cli.angular.io).

-Follow the official [Getting started](https://angular.io/guide/setup-local) guide to setup Angular environment and create a new project.
-Then open it in  your favorite IDEs, eg.  [VS Code](https://code.visualstudio.com).
+Follow the official [Getting started](https://angular.io/guide/setup-local) guide to setup Angular environment and initialize a new project.
+Then open the project in your favorite IDEs, eg.  [VS Code](https://code.visualstudio.com).

-We do not make things complex, and contribute codes in the top-level `AppComponent` directly.
+To make things simple, we will contribute codes in the top-level `AppComponent` directly.
+In a real world application, you should follow the official [Angular coding Style Guide](https://angular.io/guide/styleguide) to structure your project.

 ```typescript
 export class AppComponent implements OnInit, OnDestroy {